Music production

 Drift that ruins a long mix

-Resampling that softens the high end
+Resampling that softens the top end

 MIDI that gets dropped